cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

 Now we have to replace all invocation of `FindElement` with our new extension method.
-If we don't need to be explicity about using this new approach we can tweek `FindElement` and `FindElements` methods from our `StableWebElement` wrapper to intercept the real result and wrap it into StableWebElement:
+If we don't need to be explicitly about using this new approach we can tweak `FindElement` and `FindElements` methods from our `StableWebElement` wrapper to intercept the real result and wrap it into StableWebElement:

 ```cs
 public IWebElement FindElement(By locator)